mrzacsmith/javascript-study-sheets/INSTRUCTIONS.md

 - **Stay Informed**:
   Regularly check the repository for new updates and material to enhance your learning experience.

----

-This repository is maintained and updated regularly to provide the best learning experience for Bloomtech Web Development students.
-If you have any suggestions, improvements, or additional resources that you think would benefit your fellow students, feel free to contribute by forking the repository, making your changes, and submitting a pull request.

 Happy coding! 🌟